JavaScript is required

 Educational program

-Early Learning Victoria supports children to engage in digital and online technology in a safe and responsible way, as outlined in the Educational program policy, Early Childhood Australia’s Statement on Young Children and Digital Technologies and the National Model Code.
+Early Learning Victoria supports children to engage in digital and online technology in a safe and responsible way.
+This is outlined in the Educational program policy, Early Childhood Australia’s Statement on Young Children and Digital Technologies and the National Model Code.

 Taking images of children

-When taking images on Early Learning Victoria-issued devices, educators must act in the best interest of the child by seeking consent before taking a photo, video or voice recording.
+Educators using Early Learning Victoria-issued devices must always put the child’s best interest first.
+This includes seeking consent before taking a photo, video or voice recording.
 Educators should take images without interrupting or distracting from the child's learning experience.

-Where possible educators should avoid taking images of the child’s face and instead emphasise the child’s learning by focusing the camera on the child’s hands and actions.
-However, an exception applies when the learning experience specifically focuses on understanding emotions.
-In such cases, photos of the child’s face are appropriate provided the child has consented.
+Where possible, educators should avoid taking images of a child’s face.
+Instead, they should emphasise the child’s learning, focusing the camera on the child’s hands and actions.
+An exception is when the learning focuses on understanding emotions.
+In this case, photos of the child’s face are appropriate, as long as the child has consented.

 Essential identity photographs

-Early Learning Victoria collects a photograph of each child upon enrolment and annually to support safety, identification, and wellbeing.
-This photograph assists centre staff in identifying each child and ensuring their health and safety.
-For children with medical conditions (e.g. allergies), the photo also supports the effective implementation of their medical or risk management plan.
+Early Learning Victoria collects a photograph of each child when they enrol, and each year after that.
+This supports their safety, identification and wellbeing.
+This photograph helps centre staff recognise each child and keep them safe and well.
+It also helps staff follow medical or risk management plans.

 External professionals working directly with children

-Early Learning Victoria centres may have external professionals who support children with additional needs.
-External professionals must seek written permission from the nominated supervisor and the child’s parents or carers to capture images, videos or audio at the centre.
-Any media captured must include only the child in their care, be taken solely to support their professional duties, and must be taken using a work-issued device.
+External professionals must have written permission from the nominated supervisor and the child’s parents or carers to take images, videos or audio at the centre.

 Who the restrictions do not apply to

-Restrictions relating to the use of personal electronic devices, storage devices, and file sharing do not apply to individuals who are not involved in delivering education and care or working directly with children.
+The above restrictions do not apply to people who are not involved in delivering education and care or working directly with children.
 This includes:

 • parents and carers who are simply dropping off or picking up their child